…or: How much can the retrofit automate my dual landscape synchronization process?

 Retrofit: Numbers and Figures:

 So, in the end, whenever we talk about automation, supportability etc. we like to relate all this to numbers.
 Meaning saved effort, man days, saved money etc. The experience from customers shows that we can reach an automation rate in the retrofit of up to 90%.
 What can we calculate out of this?
 It is often very hard to relate numbers to that.
-But just imagine you safe 30minutes on average per transport, which is easily needed to look for all the changes made, copy them to the target system, making sure to not overwrite something there, test that the changes activate…and there are some more tasks.
+But just imagine you save 30 minutes on average per transport, which is easily needed to look for all the changes made, copy them to the target system, making sure to not overwrite something there, test that the changes activate…and there are some more tasks.
 With this you can make an easy calculation.

 Additionally you of course are much less prone to manual errors and ensure a much higher level of consistency and compliance as well as documentation than with a complete manual double maintenance process.